Skip to main content

 Packaging and Delivery Experience

 CookUnity: CookUnity ships individual chef-prepared meals in sealed microwave-safe containers, packed in an insulated box with ice packs.
-Each meal is vacuum-sealed and labeled with the chef's name, cuisine type, and full nutrition info.
-The containers are recyclable; CookUnity has invested in reducing packaging weight year over year.
-Because you're receiving finished meals (not ingredients), there are no individual portion bags, which actually reduces total packaging waste per meal.
+Each meal is vacuum-sealed and labeled with the chef's name, cuisine type, and full nutrition info, so unlike Factor's uniform trays the packaging carries the chef identity behind all 350 or more meals.
+The containers are recyclable, and CookUnity has reduced packaging weight year over year.
+Choose CookUnity over Factor here if you want finished meals tied to a named chef rather than Factor's standardized macro-first labeling.

 Packaging edge: Factor.
 Excellent for prepared meals, no ingredient plastic waste, clear nutrition labels on every container, reliable cold chain.